fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/FTP/+ MOC FTP.md

 ---

+> [!important]+ FTP server wont announce itself, enter your credentials/ ip manually and it should connect.

 ### Setup Process Overview

 Here is a summary of the setup process.
 Each step links to a note with detailed instructions.